beilmanmich/datasci_projects/readme.md

 ## (1) Using Graph and Network Theory To Investigate the NYC Social Elite

 <a href="http://www.newyorksocialdiary.com/">The New York Social Diary</a> provides a fascinating lens onto New York's socially well-to-do.
-As shown in <a href="http://www.newyorksocialdiary.com/party-pictures/2014/holiday-dinners-and-doers
-">this report of a recent holiday party</a>, almost all the photos have annotated captions labeling their subjects.
+As shown in <a href="http://www.newyorksocialdiary.com/party-pictures/2014/holiday-dinners-and-doers">this report of a recent holiday party</a>, almost all the photos have annotated captions labeling their subjects.
 We can think of this as implicitly implying a social graph: there is a connection between two individuals if they appear in a picture together.

 In this project, I investigate these connections between the NYC elite.
 I determine who the most socially popular and influential people are, as well as pairs with the strongest connections.
 (The latter analysis picks up the obvious  -- marriages and family ties -- as well as connections not readily apparent, such as affairs and infidelities.)
 Methodologically this was completed by scraping all website pages for photo captions, total number of valid captions was 93,093.
 These captions were then parsed to return unique names, revealing a total of 113,031 names in the social network.
 Finally, I performed the graph analysis using networkx.
 The graph visualization can be viewed in the screenshot below.